SenteonLLC/senteonllc.github.io/docs/index.md

 Senteon has provided you with:

 - Installer for Senteon Command Center
-- Master Account Credentials for Senteon Command Center
+- Master Account credentials for Senteon Command Center

 Senteon installation is divided into two separate stages that use different installers.
 The provided installer is for Command Center, the administrator console.